 2.3 Effect of Withania somnifera extract on Locomotor Activity

 Locomotor activity was assessed using an actophotometer and measured as horizontal activity.
 The rats were grouped into five groups, with six rats in each group.
 Groups (1 - 3) received the extract (400, 800, and 1600 mg/kg), respectively.
 While groups 4 and 5 received a control vehicle (normal saline, 10 ml/kg) and a standard dose of Diazepam (2 mg/kg, i.p.).
-Locomotor activity is measured using an actophotometer, which consists of photoelectric cells connected to a counter.
+Locomotor activity was measured using an actophotometer, which consists of photoelectric cells connected to a counter.
 When a beam of light directed at the photocell is interrupted by the animal, a count is recorded and displayed digitally.
 Each rat was placed individually on the activity cage floor for 10 minutes.
 The animals were then placed in the actophotometer to record their activity score 60 minutes after the administration of the extract and the standard drug.

 2.4 Open field test

 An open field test was carried out to determine the anxiolytic action of the extract on the rat.
 The floor of an open field measured as 60 × 60 cm.
-The floor is divided into white and black squares of diameter 15 × 15 cm.
+The floor wasdivided into white and black squares of diameter 15 × 15 cm.
 The height of the open field apparatus is 60 cm.
 The animal was placed in the central region and the activity of all grouped animals was noted for 5 min.
 The number of squares crossed, time spent in the central region, and central rearing time were noted during the experiment.
 If the animals spend more time in the central region after taking the medication, it is considered that the extract or medication has anxiolytic properties (Doukkali et al., 2016).

 2.5 Effect of Withania somnifera extract on Motor coordination (rota-rod test)